 “If they attack in the west,” Adolf Hitler had said in December 1943, “that will decide the war.”

 This was no exaggeration.
 Over the past three years, the Germany had lost heavily.
-The Eastern Front had consumed an army, and the Russians, who had taken higher losses, were still advancing: Between the invasion of Russia in June 1941 and June 1944, the Germans lost 2,002,079 men in the east.
+The Eastern Front had consumed 1.51 million German lives alone up to the start of 1944 (not counting captured or maimed), according to the German historian Rudiger Overmans, and the Russians, who had taken higher losses, were still advancing: Between the invasion of Russia in June 1941 and June 1944, the Germans lost a total of 2,002,079 men in the east.
 In addition, between March and May 1944, they lost another 150,000 men in the aftermath of the Allied landings in Italy.
 The only respite Germany could get was to defeat "Overlord" when it came.

 Hitler believed that if the invasion was thwarted in 1944, then the Allies would be forced to wait for another year before trying again, giving the Germans enough time finish off the Russians.
 By then, Hitler argued, secret weapons and the Me262 jet fighters would be coming off the production lines in sufficient numbers, enabling his forces to beat back the western allies, when they returned in 1945.

 Yet, when Field Marshal Jodl (Hitler’s Chief of Staff) toured the western defenses in January 1944, he found it alarmingly inadequate.
 The touted Atlantic wall was incomplete.
 Jodl also found that every division in France had been depleted in the constant diversion of manpower to the Eastern Front.
 The Germans had a total of 59 divisions in the France and the Low countries by the time of the invasion.
 Seventeen of those were south of the Seine, in Normandy and Brittany.
 But of these 17, only eight were in along the Normandy coastline or in position to counter the invasion.